djacobs/iWitness/README.markdown

 ## License

-Code is under the GPL v3 license.
-The full text of which can be found in LICENSE.
+Code is under the GPL v3 license, the full text of which can be found in LICENSE.

 Visual assets are under the Creative Commons Attribution-ShareAlike 3.0 United States License.